The Education Inspection Framework (EIF)

-It is important to understand that the new inspection framework does represent a shift in focus.
-It will:
+It is important to understand that the inspection framework:

-- put the curriculum at the heart of the new framework
+- puts the curriculum at the heart of the new framework

-- put more emphasis on the quality of education and care as a whole
+- puts more emphasis on the quality of education and care as a whole

-- reduce the focus on data, particularly internal progress data.
+- reduces the focus on data, particularly internal progress data.

 - Overall effectiveness